szinggeler/addrMatch/README.md

 ### Changelog

+#### [1.0.1] - 2022-05-18
+Added

+    * Adjust Decoder: Decode 'quality' field to 'float' if API returns a 'string'.
+    * Complete error message also if there are less than two results.

 #### [1.0.0] - 2022-02-25
 Added

-    First version of application published
+    * First version of application published

+### Copyright

+* stephan@zinggeler.net